STEVENS: Where were you born?

 CB: The first thing I noticed when Graham took over was this extremely

-weird framework that he had come up with for the series, which involved
+weird framework he had come up with for the series, which involved

-time paradoxes and various esoteric formulae, all of which was total
+time paradoxes and various esoteric formulae, all of which were total

 crap.
 Least I think it was total crap, I can remember once accusing Bob